© 2010 JOY Goat Development Programme

 Higher level groups

-Because transport is relatively expensive, and because their are very many different languages in Uganda, there is likely to be a need for intermediate groups between the parish and national levels.
-This could be at sub-county level (ca. 5 parishes per sub-county) or district level (ca. 10 sub-counties per district).
+Because transport is relatively expensive, and because there are very many different languages in Uganda, intermediate groups are needed between the parish and national levels.
+This could be at sub-county level (ca. 5 parishes per sub-county) or district level (ca. 12 sub-counties and 60 parishes per district).
 Each area will be free to organise according to what is convenient.

 This is the level at which seminars and workshops are likely to take place, enabling sharing of experiences.